hadasApplied/TruncatedAnalysis/README.md

 ### How to run analysis
 The directory running runner.sh must include:
 1. Fasta file for the current analysis construct.
 This could be generated from the .cm5 SnapGene file in Genomes/Constructs
-2. Fasta file for algae (copy or point to Genomes/Phaeodactylum_tricornutum.fna)
+2. Fasta file for algae (copy or point from Genomes/Phaeodactylum_tricornutum.fna)
 3. Paired end sequencing data after QC and trimming (if needed)
 4. Bed file for endogenous regions on the construct.
 This should be manually made from the table above, and named as ${construct_name}.regions.bed.
 For example: 527.regions.bed <br />